-(1) All members of the Investigation Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees].
+- (1) All members of the Investigation Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees]. - (2) The Investigation Committee may appoint at least 3 officers who are member of the Investigation Committee to serve on an Extraordinary Action Panel and delegate to the officers the powers pursuant to section 67(1) and (4) of the PGA [Extraordinary action].